ODIN-fire/odin-rs/README.md

 hello world!
 ```

-For IDEs we recommend [Visual Studio Code with the Rust Analyzer extension](https://code.visualstudio.com/docs/languages/rust) - just choose "File->Open Folder" with the directory this repository was cloned to and you should be ready to go.

 ## Further Documentation

 Many ODIN applications require configuration and asset data that is not part of its source distribution.
 To learn about how to set up ODIN development systems, how to deploy production applications and about the details of existing ODIN sub-crates please refer to the `odin_book` which is part of the odin-rs repository and can be built/viewed through [`mdbook`](https://rust-lang.github.io/mdBook/).